 This proceeding was initiated by ISO-NE's October 15, 2020 filing of the budget for funding NESCOE's 2021 operations.
 The 2021 Operating Expense Budget for NESCOE is \$2,428,300.
 The amount to be recovered reflects true-ups from 2019 (over-collections of \$1,067,405).
 Accordingly, if accepted, the NESCOE budget will result in a charge of \$0.00626 per kilowatt ("kW") of Monthly Network Load.
 The 2021 NESCOE budget was supported by the Participants Committee at its October 1, 2020 meeting.
 Comments and any interventions are due on or before November 5.
-Thus far, NEPOOL intervened and filed comments supporting NESCOE's 2021 Budget, and NESCOE and National Grid submitted doc-les interventions.
+NEPOOL intervened and filed comments supporting NESCOE's 2021 Budget.
+Eversource, NESCOE and National Grid submitted doc-les interventions.
+This matter is pending before the FERC.
 If there are any questions on this matter, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).